|Spring 2014 Program

 Semester tuition and health insurance fees paid to Hampshire College.
 A travel stipend may be awarded through GEO to offset the cost of airfare.

 A Spanish class for Mexico Solidarity Network students in Toluca de Guadalupe.
 Photo taken by GEO staff while visiting the program in the fall of 2007.
-Photo of offering to a fallen Zapatista on the Day of the Dead.
-Photo taken by GEO staff while visiting the program in the fall of 2007.

 HOW TO APPLY